arun96/sketching/README.md

 By default, the normal distribution will be used.
 However, to use any of the other four options, simply add the appropriate string (`XL/E/EM/EL`) as an additional parameter when generating reads - for example, running the command above with `XL` added (`./generate_reads.sh readsim MBARC_ZYMO reads_MBARC_ZYMO 0.0034 0.0033 0.0033 10000 10`) will now generate reads of exactly length 10KB.

 # Data availability
-The MBARC-26, ZYMO, and MBARC + ZYMO genomes can be downloaded here: https://drive.google.com/drive/folders/1c-6B-G1-RGbIqzDhxzkV5smyv8XB32Xa?usp=sharing.
+The MBARC-26, ZYMO, and MBARC + ZYMO genomes can be downloaded [at this link](https://drive.google.com/drive/folders/1c-6B-G1-RGbIqzDhxzkV5smyv8XB32Xa?usp=sharing).